MathewChanda/DiscoverNews/README.md

 * Sharing a missing URL - Redirect the user to https://discover-news-mathew.herokuapp.com/missingurl

 ## What the hardest problem did I faced and how I solved it?
-One of the most diffcult technical problems in this project was placing the newscard in a rows of 3.
-In order to achieve an row of 3 newscard, I must set the flex basis to 30% of each newscard.
+One of the most diffcult technical problems in this project was placing the news card in a rows of 3.
+In order to achieve an row of 3 news card, I must set the flex basis to 30% of each news card.

 ## What did I learn from building DiscoverNews?
 Although I had a bit of experience using React, I was not familar with any concepts relating to UI/UX design.
 Through further research on Google, I stumbled upon Material-UI design docs and Adobe XD.
 Quickly, I designed the front-end of DiscoverNews in Adobe XD and learned how to place React components in the correct place to build a better user-experience from the design documentation!
 In addition, I also learned how to deploy an application on Heroku.
 Finally, I learned how to budget time and energy for DiscoverNews while working a full-time Software Engineering job by planning deadlines to complete key features of DiscoverNews.